 If you’ve recently been charged a bank fee that you don’t agree with, be it an overdraft fee or a monthly service fee, there are several ways for you to challenge the bank’s decision.
-You can go to a branch of the bank to speak in-person with a representative, or if you’re strapped for time, you can use the Secure Messaging feature of your bank’s website to talk online.
-Either way, we’ve provided some tactical advice on how to approach the matter:
+You can go to a branch of the bank to speak in-person with a representative, you can call their customer service line, or if you’re strapped for time, you can use the Secure Messaging feature on their website to talk online.
+No matter what method you choose, we’ve provided some tactical advice on how to approach the matter:

 Let Them Know You’re Loyal